5 BPM systems for your business: automation, case studies, and ROI

 10. The cloud version costs from $20 per user per month.

-11. A team of 20 will pay around $400 per month — cheaper than employing one staff member.
+11. A team of 20 will need to pay about $400 per month - that is cheaper than employing another person.

 13. The system suits small and medium enterprises (up to 250 employees) starting with automation: startups, trading companies and manufacturers with clear, repetitive operations.